FusionAuth/fusionauth-site/site/_posts/2020-10-01-updating-crufty-php-application.md

 pic TBD

+Finally, you need the tenant identifier.
+If you just installed FusionAuth there is only one tenant, but it supports multiple tenants.
+Navigate to "Tenants" and copy the id of the "Default" tenant.

 That's all for FusionAuth configuration.
 Now let's look at the PHP application.

 ## Updating the PHP app

-To update the "The ATM" PHP application, use composer to pull in a standard OAuth library.
-Instead of using the `auth` function, this code redirects to FusionAuth.
-It uses the Authorization Code grant to ensure that the user is authorized, then uses OIDC to retrieve customer data.
+To update the "The ATM" PHP application, use composer to pull in an OAuth library.
+Instead of using the `authenticate.php` file, this code redirects to FusionAuth.

+The changes to this application can be viewed by checking out the `auth-with-oauth` branch.
+You can also [view it online](https://github.com/FusionAuth/fusionauth-example-php-connector/tree/auth-with-oauth).
+It uses the Authorization Code grant to ensure that the user is authorized, then uses an OIDC endpoint to retrieve customer data.

 First, update your `composer.json` file to look like this: